WebAssembly/design/FutureFeatures.md

 developers to share heaps and function pointers between WebAssembly modules.

-WebAssembly will support both load-time and run-time (`dlopen`) dynamic linking of both WebAssembly modules and non-WebAssembly modules (e.g., on the web, ES6 ones containing JavaScript).
+WebAssembly will support both load-time and run-time (`dlopen`) dynamic linking of both WebAssembly modules and non-WebAssembly modules (e.g., on the Web, ES6 ones containing JavaScript).

 Dynamic linking is especially useful when combined with a Content Distribution